Shirakumo/lichat-protocol/README.md

 The exceptional situation being during connection establishment.
 If the server decides to close the connection then, it may do so without responding with a `disconnect` update and may immediately close the underlying connection.

+### 5. Client Interaction
-### General Update Checks
+#### 5.1 General Update Checks
 An update is always checked as follows:

 1. If the update is not at all recognisable and cannot be parsed, a `malformed-update` update is sent back and the request is dropped.
 1. If the class of the update is not known or not a subclass of `wire-object`, an `invalid-update` update is sent back and the request is dropped.
-1. If the `from`, `channel`, or ` target` fields contain an invalid name, a `bad-name` update is sent back and the request is dropped..
+1. If the `from`, `channel`, or ` target` fields contain an invalid name, a `bad-name` update is sent back and the request is dropped.
-1. If the `from` field does not match the name known to the server by the user associated to the connection, a `username-mismatch` update is sent back and the request is dropped..
+1. If the `from` field does not match the name known to the server by the user associated to the connection, a `username-mismatch` update is sent back and the request is dropped.
-1. If the `channel` field denotes a channel that does not exist, but must, a `no-such-channel` update is sent back and the request is dropped..
+1. If the `channel` field denotes a channel that does not exist, but must, a `no-such-channel` update is sent back and the request is dropped.
-1. If the `target` field denotes a user that does not exist, a `no-such-user` update is sent back and the request is dropped..
+1. If the `target` field denotes a user that does not exist, a `no-such-user` update is sent back and the request is dropped.
 1. If the update is an operation that is not permitted on its target channel, or the primary channel if no target channel is applicable, an `insufficient-permissions` update is sent back and the request is dropped.

-### Profile Registration
+#### 5.2 Profile Registration
 When a user sends a `register` update, the server must act as follows:

 1. If a profile of the same name as the user does not already exist, the profile is created.